-Media Planner Resume Examples
+Senior Media Planner Resume Example

 Media planning is all about blending creativity with data.
 A good resume shows that you understand both the numbers and the strategy side of things.